Zignal-React/zignal-sync/README.md

 ## Features
 - Keeps your zignal store in sync across all open tabs/windows
-- Choose between real-time sync (BroadcastChannel) or storage-based sync (localStorage)
+- Uses real-time sync (BroadcastChannel) by default, or storage-based sync (localStorage) as a fallback
 - Simple API, works with any zignal store
 - Lightweight and dependency-free (except React)